kubernetes-sigs/krew/site/content/docs/user-guide/using-custom-indexes.md

 Commands for managing plugins (e.g. `install`, `upgrade`) work with custom indexes as well.

 By default, Krew prefixes plugins with a `default/` prefix.
-However, if you have a plugin installed from a custom index, you need to specify it in format `INDEX_NAME/PLUGIN_NAME`.
+So to install a plugin from a custom index, you need to specify it in the format `INDEX_NAME/PLUGIN_NAME`.

 For example, to install a plugin named `bar` from custom index `foo`: